Fibromyalgia

 Fibromyalgia: causes, symptoms, treatment

 Fibromyalgia is not a disease or condition, but a syndrome of chronic pain manifested in the muscles and soft tissues.
-Discovered in 1980, fibromyalgia is not inflammatory or rheumatic in nature, although in the beginning it was considered a rheumatic condition based on untreated mental problems, and is characterized more precisely by sensitive and painful points on pressure.
+Discovered in 1980, researchers did not initially classify fibromyalgia as inflammatory or rheumatic in nature, although it was considered a rheumatic condition based on untreated mental problems.

-Fibromyalgia is a disorder characterized by musculoskeletal pain spread throughout the body, accompanied by fatigue, sleep disorders, memory and mood.
+Fibromyalgia is a disorder that features musculoskeletal pain spread throughout the body, accompanied by fatigue, sleep disorders, memory, and mood issues.
 Researchers believe that in the case of those suffering from fibromyalgia, painful sensations are amplified in the brain and spinal cord.

 CONTENT: